d-uzlov/k8s-homelab/ingress/cert-manager/duckdns/readme.md

 # DuckDNS

-This is aplugin for cert-manager that can add DNS-01 challenge support for DuckDNS.
+This is a plugin for cert-manager that can add DNS-01 challenge support for DuckDNS.
 The primary use of this is to get wildcard certificated from letsencrypt.

 # Deploy